UKHomeOffice/hocs-info-service/README.md

 This project is licensed under the MIT license.
 For details please see [License](LICENSE)

-This project Contains public sector information licensed under the Open Government Licence v3.0. (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)
+This project contains public sector information licensed under the Open Government Licence v3.0. (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)